-- 24.1 The Director of Finance will make arrangements for a continuous and effective Internal Audit of the financial and other operations of the Council and in doing so, will not be subject to the control or direction of any person. - 24.2 The aim of the Internal Audit function is to provide an independent and objective opinion to the Council on the risk and control environment, comprising risk management, governance and control, by evaluating its effectiveness in achieving the Council's objectives.
-It objectively examines, evaluates and reports on the adequacy of the framework of internal controls as a contribution to the proper, economic, efficient and effective use of resources. - 24.3 Internal Audit must comply with relevant professional guidance, currently the CIPFA Code of Practice for Internal Audit in Local Government in the United Kingdom 2006. - 24.4 The Internal Audit Manager has access to report directly to the Audit Committee, Chief Executive, Director of Finance and all other Chief Officers of the Council. - 24.5 Internal Auditors have authority, on production of identification, to: - enter at all reasonable times any Council premises or land; - access any records, documents, correspondence, and any data held on computer storage media; - request and receive such explanations as are necessary concerning any matter under examination; and - require any Officer to produce cash, stores or any other Council property under their control or to which they have access. - 24.6 Chief Officers are responsible for identifying and managing the risk of fraud and corruption, for ensuring that appropriate risk management, internal control and governance arrangements are in place, and that best value is achieved.
-The Internal Audit Manager's Annual Assurance Report to the Audit Committee will provide an opinion on the overall adequacy and effectiveness of these arrangements. - 24.7 During the course of each financial year, Internal Audit will review and report on the adequacy and effectiveness of internal controls, in particular: - the safeguarding of assets; - the economic, efficient and effective use of resources; - the suitability and reliability of management information; and - compliance with approved Council policies, plans and procedures. - 24.8 Where Internal Audit write a report incorporating recommendations aimed at improving the existing framework of internal control, Chief Officers, must confirm in writing, within the specified timescale, details of the action taken or to be taken, or give an explanation as to why no action is to be taken.
+- 24.1 The Chief Finance Officer will make arrangements for a continuous and effective Internal Audit of the financial and other operations of the Council and, in doing so, will not be subject to the control or direction of any person. - 24.2 The aim of the Internal Audit function is to provide an independent and objective opinion to the Council on the risk and control environment, comprising risk management, governance, and control, by evaluating its effectiveness in achieving the Council's objectives.
+It objectively examines, evaluates, and reports on the adequacy of the framework of internal controls as a contribution to the proper, economic, efficient, and effective use of resources. - 24.3 Internal Audit must comply with relevant professional guidance, currently the CIPFA / CIIA Public Sector Internal Audit Standards. - 24.4 The Internal Audit Manager has access to report directly to the Audit Committee, Chief Executive, Chief Finance Officer, and all other Chief Officers of the Council. - 24.5 Internal Auditors have authority, on production of identification, to: - enter at all reasonable times any Council premises or land; - access any records, documents, correspondence, and any data held on computer storage media; - request and receive such explanations as are necessary concerning any matter under examination; and - require any Officer to produce cash, stores, or any other Council property under their control or to which they have access. - 24.6 Chief Officers are responsible for identifying and managing the risk of fraud and corruption, for ensuring that appropriate risk management, internal control, and governance arrangements are in place, and that best value is achieved.
+The Internal Audit Manager's Annual Assurance Report to the Audit Committee will provide an opinion on the overall adequacy and effectiveness of these arrangements. - 24.7 During the course of each financial year, Internal Audit will review and report on the adequacy and effectiveness of internal controls, in particular: - the safeguarding of assets; - the economic, efficient, and effective use of resources; - the suitability and reliability of management information; and - compliance with approved Council policies, plans, and procedures. - 24.8 Where Internal Audit write a report incorporating recommendations aimed at improving the existing framework of internal control Chief Officers must confirm, in writing and within the specified timescale, details of the action taken or to be taken, or give an explanation as to why no action is to be taken.